tldr-pages/tldr/pages/common/scrapy.md

 `scrapy crawl {{spider_name}}`

-- Fetch a webpage as scrapy sees it and print source in `stdout`:
+- Fetch a webpage as scrapy sees it and print source in stdout:

 `scrapy fetch {{url}}`